F-Tahir/ObjectTracker-Hons/README.md

 This project will make use of a few external libraries:
 - Google Tango SDK
 - OpenCV4android SDK
+- Color Picker by QuadFlask on GitHub.
+Imported as "color-picker.aar"

 ### Sources
 - Google Tango Docs: <https://developers.google.com/tango/>